tentone/nunuStudio/README.md

 	- Fixed copy/paste inside object panels
 - V0.8.9.17 Alpha
 	- Particle editor position, velocity and acceleration delta now shows in different a row
-	- Fixed orogram resources dispose
+	- Fixed program resources dispose
+	- Added support for mouse lock on runtime

 ### Runtime
 - nunuStudio apps are meant to be used inside web pages